 Hip Abduction

 Lie on your side with the bottom hip and knee bent.
 Keep your top knee straight.
 Maintain your top hip in neutral or slight hip extension.
 Point your toes forward to orient your hip properly.
 Initiate the movement by lifting your top leg about 30 degrees.
-Hold this position for a count of 2 to 3 seconds and then slowly lower the leg to the start position over 5 seconds.
+Hold this position for 2 to 3 seconds.
+Then, slowly lower the leg to the start position over 5 seconds.
 Perform 10 to 15 repetitions for 2 to 3 sets.
-For those who struggle with this exercise, try doing it standing instead of lying down.
+For those who struggle with this exercise, try standing instead of lying.

 Hip and Knee Arthritis: Get Started with Strength Training